Make a Enquiry

 After breakfast, you will be taken on a guided tour to the most spiritual and popular attractions in Kathmandu.
 Some of these attractions are even included in the list of World Heritage Sites.
 Witness the brilliant Kathmandu Durbar Square, the holy Hindu temple of Pashupatinath, the renowned ‘Monkey Temple’ (Swayambhunath), and one of the largest stupas in the world-Bouddhanath.
 Overnight in Kathmandu.

-Prepare for the journey as we drive from Kathmandu to Soti Khola, your trek’s starting point.
+Prepare for the journey as we drive from Kathmandu to Machha Khola, your trek’s starting point.
 Experience the shift from city to village life as we head towards rugged trails.
 This is where your adventure begins.

 Cross dense forests, cascading waterfalls, and fascinating rock formations as you make your way to Jagat, a charming village enriched with Tibetan culture.